preciofishbone/OmniaFx/docs/tutorials/first-extension/create-extension/README.md

 # Create an extension

-Time to **Hello from Omnia Fx**.
+Time to say **Hello to Omnia Fx**.

-In this part of tutorial, you will create a simple extension that includes a client-side component to display `Hello from Omnia Fx` text then run it locally
+In this part of the tutorial, you will create a simple extension that consists of a client-side component showing `Hello from Omnia Fx`.
+You will learn how to run and test the code locally.

->Tip: Please make sure you've been through [Installation](../../getting-started#installation)
+>Tip: Please make sure you have installed all [prerequisites](../../getting-started#installation).

->Tip: Please make sure no white space in relevant folder names
+>Tip: Please make sure there are no white space in the relevant folder names.

 >[Sample Source Code](../../../../src/tutorials/first-extension/create-extension)

 # Step 1.
 Create an extension

-## Install latest templates
+## Install the latest templates

 ```
 omnia dev new --install 3.0.0
 ```

->Tip: You only need to do this once until there is any newer version
+>Tip: You only need to run this command once in your development environment as long as you want to develop for this version.
+If you need to use another version, you need to run the command for that specific version.

->Tip: For more information visit [Omnia Cli Templates](https://github.com/preciofishbone/omniaclitemplates)
+>Tip: For more information about different versions of the templates, please visit [Omnia Cli Templates](https://github.com/preciofishbone/omniaclitemplates)

 ## Create a new extension project using template